 Key Food Hygiene Measures

 Key measures for maintaining food hygiene include personal hygiene practices among food handlers, such as proper cleaning and sanitation of equipment and facilities.
-Pest control management is also an important step in food hygiene.
+Pest control management is also a step towards food hygiene.

-• Equipment used for food preparation is cleaned and sanitised regularly to remove any traces of food residue or microbial contamination.
+- Food preparation equipment is washed and sanitised on a regular basis to eliminate food residue or microbial contamination.

 Get Online Food Safety Courses